 There are many copies in the civilian market today but true military grade cord will be designated MIL-C-5040 Type III and rated for 550 pounds.

-Genuine MIL-SPEC MIL-C-5040 Type III Paracord has 7 inner yarns, each made up of 3 strands.
+…is Type III Paracord and has 7 inner yarns, each made up of 3 strands.

 “According to the actual Mil-C-5040 government document 550 type III Paracord should be made up of between 7 and 9 strands and each strand shall be 3-ply.”

 Having said that, much of the paracord on the civilian market is still VERY good.
-Just be sure that there are 7 inner yarns (some have 5).
+Just be sure that there are 7 inner yarns (some have 5) if you’re looking for higher strength.
 It is apparently fairly difficult to find the real Mil-spec paracord with 7-inner yarns AND with each yarn consisting of 3-ply (3-strands) (most are 2-ply, which is still very good for most all purposes).

 The cord comes in a variety of colors and lengths (when cut, the ends should be burned or singed to prevent fraying).
 The inner strands can be easily pulled out for many additional uses.

-(In just a 1/8 inch diameter cord, an incredible breaking strength of 550 lbs.)
+(Approximately 1/8 inch diameter cord, and an incredible breaking strength of 550 lbs.)

 (It can be used over and over again while remaining flexible and durable)